HMCS Bonaventure: Mid-life refit and fate

 Beginning in April 1966, the carrier began a mid-life refit at Davie Shipbuilding in Lauzon, Quebec.
 The initial estimate for the refit was $8 million.
 However, during the refit, numerous issues with the ship, which had been present since construction, were found and led to cost overruns and delays.
 In the end, the refit took 18 months and cost $17 million, both behind schedule and well over budget.
 The refit was complete in August 1967.
 During her refit, Captain A. T. Brice became the ship's commanding officer on 1 August 1966.
 Bonaventure rejoined the fleet in November 1967 with a new commanding officer, Captain R. H. Falls, who had taken command on 21 November 1966.

 Following the 1968 Unification of the Canadian Forces, the Royal Canadian Navy ceased to exist and Bonaventure and naval aviation were merged with the rest of the Canadian Armed Forces, with naval aviation no longer under the jurisdiction of the navy.
 In February 1968, Bonaventure took part in a naval exercise in which a Sea King ditched into the sea.
 The crew were recovered alive and the helicopter was salvaged.
 In March, the ship visited New Orleans, Louisiana, before spending the next two months in military exercises.
 1969 was spent training with the United States Navy and participating in the naval exercise Peace Keeper off Ireland.
 On 9 April 1969, Captain J. M. Cutts became the senior officer aboard the aircraft carrier.
 Bonaventure visited Portsmouth before sailing to Canada on 22 October 1969.
 As the Canadian military sought to cut spending, Bonaventure was deemed surplus and the last night deck landing took place on 28 October, followed by a visit to Boston, Massachusetts, before the last deck landing aboard Bonaventure took place on 12 December 1969.

 A few last missions were left for Bonaventure.
 On 9 January 1970, Captain H. W. Vondette became the final commanding officer of Bonaventure.
 In January 1970, the aircraft carrier (minus her aircraft) was sent to carry troops of the Royal 22nd Regiment to Jamaica for training exercises.
-In February, Bonaventure was used as a replenishment oiler to replenish the fuel stores of frigates taking part in Exercise Maple Spring.
+In February, Bonaventure was used as a replenishment oiler to replenish the fuel stores of frigates taking part in the Exercise Maple Spring.
 During this operation, Bonaventure had six Sea Kings of HS 50 aboard.
 In April the ship was sent to recover Canadian forces from Narvik, Norway, after a military exercise and made a final visit to Portsmouth on the way back to Canada.